UniFil-AI/UniFil-AI/README.md

-# UniFil AI
+# UniFil Tech
 Hello there 👋

-This is the repository of UniFil AI Research Center. 🔎
+This is the repository of UniFil Tech. 🔎

 📫 How to reach us:
 - joao.andrade@unifil.br